ONSBigData/bristol_data_dive/README.md

 Lets try some satellite images from: https://apps.sentinel-hub.com/sentinel-playground

-We load several images to try.
+We load several images of the city of Kumasi in Ghana to try.
 One is the natural image; what you see with your eyes.
 The others include several different spectra highlighing argicultural, urban and vegetation.